asharif123/group_project/README.md

   # Recipe Information

  The 3 images below contain recipe information for that particular recipe with ingredients and steps.

+ Rating is out of 5 scale (5 being the highest number of stars)

  Reviews can be added and deleted efficiently using AJAX in the backend